hsupple/CS180Project/README.md

 Item search
 Bidding system
 Auction duration timer
-Users can message an item's Seller - Sellers can respond to messages they receive.
+Users can message an item's SellerInterface - Sellers can respond to messages they receive.
 Extra credit opportunity – Add support to upload and display item pictures.
 Teams of 5 additional requirements:

-Seller Ratings
+SellerInterface Ratings
-Seller store pages
+SellerInterface store pages
-Seller search
+SellerInterface search
-Seller can end auction early
+SellerInterface can end auction early
-Seller can set "Buy it now" price
-Buyer can use "Buy it now" option to make purchases View previously auctioned items
+SellerInterface can set "Buy it now" price BuyerInterface can use "Buy it now" option to make purchases View previously auctioned items

 ################